datanomad/RepData_PeerAssessment1/PA1_template.md

 ```

-For analysis, it will be more convenient to rearrange the data as a matrix of measurments (i.e. steps) by date (as columns) and by interval (as rows).
+For analysis, it will be more convenient to rearrange the data as a matrix of measurments (i.e. steps) by date (columns) and by interval (rows).
-The data, in a format suitable for analysis, will be stored in the data frame "tidydata".
+The data, in a format suitable for analysis, will be stored in a data frame called tidydata.

 ```r
 tidysplit <- with(rawdata, split(steps, date))